 Mr. Eisenberg has been recognized as a Michigan Super Lawyers® Rising Star from 2013-2015 in the practice area of business bankruptcy and creditor debtor rights.

-He has also been selected by his peers for inclusion in the 2020 edition of the Best Lawyers in America® in the practice area of bankruptcy and creditor debtor rights/insolvency and reorganization law.
+He has also been selected by his peers for inclusion in the the Best Lawyers in America® in the practice area of bankruptcy and creditor debtor rights/insolvency and reorganization law.

 Kenyon College, Gambier, Ohio, Bachelor of Arts with honors, 1997